ono7/dotfiles2/.info/kubernetes.md

 rancher, kubernetes as a service

+## intalling on servers

+Do _not_ use your built-in default packages apt/yum install docker.io because those packages are old and not the Official Docker-Built packages.

+I prefer to use Docker's automated script to add their repository and install all dependencies: `curl -sSL https://get.docker.com/ | sh` but you can also install in a more manual method by following specific instructions that Docker provides for your Linux distribution. `https://docs.docker.com/engine/install/`

+## components

+- "control-plane/master"

+  - api server
+  - etcd kv store
+  - scheduler

+- node
+  - kubelet - interacts with control plane
+  - kube-proxy - network stack
+  - host pods, the minimun unit that can be deployed
+    - pods can have multiple related containers
+    - pods share an ip address, ip addresses are associated with pods not containers
+    - containers in a pods share `localhost`
+    - containers in a pods are deployed to the same node
+    - we cant touch containers, we can only deploy pods

+## managed cloud services like amazon, google etc

+- provide a managed control-plane that becomes invisible to the user, they take care of managing etcd etc, the user has access to the api server to control the nodes and recources through the api.

 # use kubectl explain to get dataneeded to create apis

 ** discover schemas for any of the k8 apis by using kubectl explain command **